opnfv/armband/docs/installation-instruction.rst

     - Check <Select All> and Click <Run Tests>

     - Allow tests to run and investigate results where appropriate

+    - Check *Reference 15* for known issues / limitations on AArch64, like
+      unsupported migration tests when using a GICv3 interrupt controller

     .. figure:: img/health.png